dl-solarity/hardhat-gobind/README.md

 - `--verbose` is not available in CLI because of names clash with Hardhat.
 [Learn more](https://hardhat.org/hardhat-runner/docs/errors#HH202).
 - `node_modules` must not be present in the path.
+- All environment variables are omitted when the abigen.wasm is called